vLeov/php-chess/docs/index.md

 - Chess moves in LAN and PGN formats.
 - Movetext processing in LAN, SAN and RAV formats.
+- NAG support for SAN and RAV movetexts.
 - UCI protocol.
 - FEN conversion to chess board.
 - Chess board conversion to PNG and JPG image.